⏱️ 4 minute read

 The "theoretical" value of all work performed, regardless of whether it is billable or billed.
 This field answers the question: "What would this work be worth if we billed for everything at our standard rate?"

-- Total Value of Service: Reflects the value of all time and expenses (Billable + Non-Billable).
+- Total Value of Service reflects the value of all time and expenses (Billable + Non-Billable).

-- Billable Value of Service reflects the value of time and expenses marked as Billable
+- Billable Value of Service reflects the value of time and expenses marked as Billable.

-- Non-Billable Value of Service reflects the value of time and expenses marked as Non-Billable
+- Non-Billable Value of Service reflects the value of time and expenses marked as Non-Billable.

-- Formula: Hours (Billable or Non-Billable) × Role Rate + Expenses
+Formula: Hours (Billable or Non-Billable) × Role Rate + Expenses

 Snapshots: The "Data Timeline" of Your Project

 We all know that the shape of a project can change from the proposal to the live project to a delivered product.
-Forecast provides snapshots of data to compare your original plan against reality, and where you are against where you’re expected to land.

 Configuration: Tailoring Calculations to Your Ways of Working